PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

 <br/>
 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_overview }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
-  <strong>Summary and Goals.</strong> This section provides background on The Cancer Genome Atlas (TCGA) effort to characterize ovarian cancer cases.
+  <strong>Summary and Goals.</strong> This section provides background on The Cancer Genome Atlas (TCGA) effort to characterize ovarian cancer cases under the project name-code 'TCGA-OV'.
 We describe how to source RNA sequencing data for these cases from the Genomic Data Commons (GDC).
 Finally, we describe how to integrate the RNA-seq data downloaded from the GDC into a single file.
-Subtype analysis was performed elsewhere by Tothill *et al.* (Tothill 2013) and we show how to obtain a file describing the subtype for cases.
+Subtype analysis was performed elsewhere by Tothill <em>et al.</em> (Tothill 2013) and we show how to obtain a file describing the subtype for cases.
 Downstream differential expression analysis will involve comparison across subtypes in the 'Process Data' follow-up section.
 </div>

 ## <a href="#background" name="background">II.
 Background</a>